joshrmcdaniel/shs-runtime/README.md

 you want to play.
 The importer reads those files locally.
 Game content is not included in this project and is not downloaded by it.

+## Download an app

+Open this repository's **Releases** page and download the archive for your
+system: `windows-x64`, `linux-x64`, `macos-arm64` (Apple Silicon), or
+`macos-x64` (Intel).
+Extract it and open the app inside.
+Keep the complete app or executable folder together.
+Python and the runtime dependencies are bundled.

+For development builds, open **Actions → Desktop builds**, choose a successful run, and download its platform artifact.
+Extract the artifact ZIP, then the app archive inside it.

+Builds include a SHA-256 checksum. macOS builds use ad-hoc signing and are not notarized; Windows builds are unsigned.
+See [distribution](docs/DISTRIBUTION.md) for CI triggers, packaging and the first-launch requirements.

 ## Build your own app

 Install Git and uv, clone this project, then run from the project's directory: